Which is better, Teams or Zoom?

-When it comes to hosting impactful virtual events, technology can make or break the experience.
-At BeThere Global, we specialise in creating bespoke online events that deliver unparalleled customisation, branding, and engagement – but we also understand that not every organisation is ready for that level of investment.
-Sometimes there is a need turn to off-the-shelf solutions, and two names dominate the conversation: Zoom vs Teams.
+At BeThere Global, our reputation is based on creating bespoke online events that deliver unparalleled customisation, branding and engagement.
+But we also understand that not every organisation is ready for that level of investment.

-Both platforms have become fixtures in our professional lives, but running a quarterly project update is very different from producing a flagship virtual event.
+Both have become fixtures in all our professional lives, but running a quarterly project update is very different from producing a flagship virtual event.
 That’s where the distinction matters.
 One platform is fundamentally built for collaboration and meetings.
 The other has evolved to deliver engaging, polished experiences that feel like events in their own right.
-At BeThere Global, we’ve seen this contrast play out countless times and the difference can determine whether your audience leaves inspired or underwhelmed.
+At BeThere Global, we’ve seen this contrast play out countless times, and the difference can determine whether your audience leaves inspired or underwhelmed.

 First impressions count

 The audience’s first interaction with your event platform sets the tone.
-Zoom is effortless: participants can join instantly via a browser, no downloads or logins required.
-This inclusivity makes it ideal for diverse, global audiences.
+Zoom is effortless: participants can join instantly via their browser (if they don’t have Zoom installed on their machine), usually with minimal friction and no complex onboarding.This inclusivity makes it ideal for diverse, global audiences.

 Event features and production capabilities

-- Backstage areas for presenter preparation
+- ‘Backstage areas’ for presenter preparation

 - Branded lobbies to set a professional tone